-The Floating Rate Senior Notes, the 41% Senior Notes, the 934% Senior Notes, the 51% Senior Notes and the 51/2% Senior Notes, in each case as described above, are senior unsecured obligations of the Company's Avis Budget Car Rental, LLC ("ABCR") subsidiary, are guaranteed by the Company and certain of its domestic subsidiaries and rank equally in right of payment with all of the Company's existing and future senior unsecured indebtedness.
+The Floating Rate Senior Notes, the 4%% Senior Notes, the 94% Senior Notes, the 51⁄2% Senior Notes and the 51⁄2% Senior Notes are senior unsecured obligations of the Company's Avis Budget Car Rental, LLC ("ABCR") subsidiary, are guaranteed by the Company and certain of its domestic subsidiaries and rank equally in right of payment with all of the Company's existing and future senior unsecured indebtedness.

-In connection with the debt amendments and repayments for the years ended December 31, 2014, 2013 and 2012 the Company recorded \$56 million, \$147 million and \$75 million in early extinguishment of debt costs, respectively.
+In connection with the debt amendments and repayments for the years ended December 31, 2015, 2014 and 2013, the Company recorded \$23 million, \$56 million and \$147 million in early extinguishment of debt costs, respectively.